lambotpm/pvpguide/Guide.md

 **Usually take -** *Twist of Fate*.
 Twist of Fate is still an incredibly strong talent for recovering from dangerous situations.
 It's a great choice when you're facing against a team that has a lot of crowd control for allowing you to recover quickly, or for when an enemy team is likely to tunnel and try to burst you down.
 When unsure of which talent to take here, defaulting to *Twist of Fate* is always a fine option.

-**Sometimes take -** *Castigation*.
-Castigation gives a straight 33% buff to one of our biggest damaging and healing spell, and - like most things Discipline - is great for both damaging and healing.
-While playing as a team with lots of control or playing against a team that has lots of spread pressure, *Castigation* can offer the most bang for your buck by allowing your team to stay offensive while providing strong healing through Atonement or direct healing (now that *The Penitent* is baseline) in emergency situations.
-It's particularly strong when playing with comps that try to close out a game quickly, such as RMP or Cupid.
-It can be very strong in 2v2 when paired with Honor talents like *Searing Light* and *Trinity* for keeping your team on the offensive.

-**Rarely take -** *Schism*.
+**Sometimes take -** *Schism*.
 While Schism can provide a substantial buff to your damage output, it gives the enemy team another way to lock you out of the Shadow spell school, preventing you from being able to cast Shadow Mend in an emergency.
 Further, when you're in dire need of catch-up healing, this talent does nothing to help you recover.
+This talent can see use in the 2v2 bracket once you become comfortable with Discipline.

+**Rarely take -** *Castigation*.
+Castigation gives a straight 33% buff to Penance.
+While this was the default talent for much of Legion, unfortunately, Penance isn't very good at this point in Legion.
+Unless you have a *Power of the Dark Side* proc active, it's typically better to just Smite for damage or Shadow Mend for direct healing rather than casting an un-buffed Penance.
+(The obvious exception here is for when you need to be moving while healing or damaging.)
+It can be very strong in 2v2 when paired with Honor talents like *Searing Light* and *Trinity* for keeping your team on the offensive, but typically is the weakest of the three options.

 #### Row 2
 ![Talent row2](img/talent2.png)